jkimys2/JN-Password-Generator/README.md

 ## Description

 Through this challenge, I was able to modify a starter code to crate a random password generator.
 This page allows uesrs to generate a password by going through a series of prompts and selecting the criteria that they want their password to contain.
-The password generator will return a password containing all of the criteria that the user chose while going through the prompts.
+The generator will return a password containing all of the criteria that the user chose while going through the prompts.
 The project was completed by following the acceptance criterias below:

 ```
 GIVEN I need a new, secure password